B-loved-ProFet/Jaran-website/README.md

-## I have no idea aboud webdev.
-My gf's mom asked me if i can make website for her, i said of course, so here it is.
+## I didn't know anything aboud webdev before starting this project.
+My gf's mom asked me if i could make website for her, i said that i could, so i learned how to do it and here it is.

+---

-I realize now that this repo is kind of a mess however i learned a lot from this and if i was ever to make another website/app i'd know much more about how to do things more proper
+I realize now that this repo is kind of a mess however i learned a lot from this and if i was ever to make another website/app i'd know much more about how to do things more properly

-___
+---

 ## Project Structure